 “What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

-One of the fundamental questions at the front of most founders’ minds – and the most frequently asked question – is “What’s the best way to fund my business?”
-As part of Global Entrepreneur Week, Hatty Fawcett of Focused For Business asked ten founders who have raised investment for their businesses to share the pros and cons of different funding options.
+One of the fundamental questions, and perhaps the most frequently asked when it comes to business growth, is “What’s the best way to fund my business?”
+We asked ten founders who have raised investment for their businesses to share the pros and cons of different funding options.

-Bootstrapping – a good way to get the business off the ground
+Bootstrapping – a good way to get your business off the ground

 Tim Martin, CEO of WorkInConfidence, who bootstrapped his business puts it very succinctly